needle-mirror/com.unity.netcode/Documentation~/command-stream.md

     .WithAll<GhostOwnerIsLocal>()
     .ForEach((ref MyComponent myComponent)=>
     {
-        // your logic here will be applied only to the entities onwed by "you" (the local player).
+        // your logic here will be applied only to the entities owned by the local player.
     }).Run();
 ```
 ### Use the GhostOwnerComponent